daniela1998/Advanced-Simulation-Assignments/EPA133a-G16-A1/Readme.txt

     -BMMS_overview.xlsx
   README.txt
   Report.pdf
-  CleanRoads.py
+  CleanRoads.ipynb
-  CleanBridges.py
+  CleanBridges..ipynb

   HOW TO RUN the code:

- First, run the program CleanRoads.py.
+ First, run the program CleanRoads.ipynb.
 Inputs:  _roads.tsv from the "original" folder
 Outputs:  1. new file called _roads.tsv and road_transposed.csv in the "infrastructure" folder.

-Secondly, run the program CleanBridges.py
+Secondly, run the program CleanBridges.ipynb
 Inputs: the BMMS_overview.xlsx from the “original” folder
 The road_transposed.csv from the "cleaned" folder, created by CleanRoads.py
 Outputs:  This program outputs intermediate and final results in xlsx files.